ansys/pyoptislang/doc/source/user_guide/launch.rst

     print(osl)
     osl.dispose()

-Calling of :func:`dispose() <ansys.optislang.core.optislang.Optislang.dispose>` method
+Calling the :func:`dispose() <ansys.optislang.core.optislang.Optislang.dispose>` method
-closes connection with optiSLang server.
-If :class:`Optislang <ansys.optislang.core.optislang.Optislang>` instance was started with parameter ``shutdown_on_finished=True`` (default), the server shuts down automatically.
-If the server is supposed to remain running after disposing :class:`Optislang <ansys.optislang.core.optislang.Optislang>` instance, please see section :ref:`optislang-termination`.
+closes the connection with the optiSLang server.
+If an optiSLang instance is started with the ``shutdown_on_finished`` parameter set to ``True``, which is the default, the server shuts down automatically.
+For information on how to keep the server running after disposing the optiSLang instance, see :ref:`optislang-termination`.

-List of all automatically detected, supported executables of optiSLang can be obtained by running:
+To get a list of all supported optiSLang executable files, run this code:

 .. code:: python